St. Louis: 19th century

 Immigrants from Ireland and Germany arrived in St. Louis in significant numbers starting in the 1840s, and the population of St. Louis grew from less than 20,000 inhabitants in 1840, to 77,860 in 1850, to more than 160,000 by 1860.
 By the mid-1800s, St. Louis had a greater population than New Orleans.

 Settled by many Southerners in a slave state, the city was split in political sympathies and became polarized during the American Civil War.
+In the decades preceding the war, tensions ran high between abolitionists and pro-slavery residents, exemplified by the repeated destruction of abolitionist Elijah Parish Lovejoy's printing press and his eventual murder by a mob in nearby Alton, Illinois in 1837.
 In 1861, 28 civilians were killed in a clash with Union troops.
 The war hurt St. Louis economically, due to the Union blockade of river traffic to the south on the Mississippi River.
 The St. Louis Arsenal constructed ironclads for the Union Navy.

 Slaves worked in many jobs on the waterfront and on the riverboats.
 Given the city's location close to the free state of Illinois and others, some slaves escaped to freedom.
 Others, especially women with children, sued in court in freedom suits, and several prominent local attorneys aided slaves in these suits.
 About half the slaves achieved freedom in hundreds of suits before the American Civil War began in 1861.
-The printing press of abolitionist Elijah Parish Lovejoy was destroyed for the third time by townsfolk.
-He was murdered the next year in nearby Alton, Illinois.